Magicianred/FlashCards/readme.md

 # This is great!
 How do I run this?

 ### Step 1:
-You need a Microsoft Windows Operating System with Microsoft .Net installed to run this application. <br>
-I'd recommend you download the files and try to run it first.
+You need a Microsoft Windows Operating System with Microsoft .Net installed to run this application. <br> I'd recommend you download the files and try to run it first.

 ### Step 2:
 Copy the following files [from here](https://github.com/skalavala/FlashCards/tree/master/Output)

-* FlashCards.exe (This is the actual program)
+* FlashCards.exe (The main program that you run on your computer)
-* FlashCards.exe.config (settings file that tells where the data file is)
+* FlashCards.exe.config (A settings file that tells the program where to look for the data file)
-* data.json (The data!)
+* data.json (This is the actual data file.
+You can add/edit the contents, make sure you have a backup first!)

-### Step 2:
+### Step 3:
 Once you downloaded the files, double click on the FashCards.exe file to run.<br>

 Feel free to edit `data.json` using your favorite editor, and add/modify content.
 When you are done, simply restart the program.
 When you modify the file, make sure there are no issues with the format of the document.
-To verify, paste the contents of JSON at [https://jsonlint.com/](https://jsonlint.com/) and verify it is a valid JSON file.
+To verify, paste the contents of JSON at [https://jsonlint.com/](https://jsonlint.com/) and verify that it is a valid JSON file.
 <br><br>

 If you have questions, feel free to [contact me](https://github.com/skalavala/FlashCards/issues/new)

 <br>
-Enjoy!
+Enjoy